shanemcbryde/sentiment/README.md

 ## ⚠️ Limitations

-- Reviews are self-reported and may contain bias
+- Passenger reviews are inherently subjective and reflect personal experiences, expectations, and emotions.
+While this makes them valuable for sentiment analysis, it also means they may not represent a balanced or comprehensive view of all passengers.
-- Only English-language reviews were used
+- Only English-language reviews were used, which may exclude perspectives from non-English-speaking travelers.
-- Seating class and passenger type were inferred from structured metadata
+- Seating class and passenger type were extracted from structured metadata on the review pages, not explicitly stated by passengers in the review text.

 ## 📚 Citation

 This project uses publicly available data from Skytrax for academic purposes under fair use.
-A-Z Airline reviews - SKYTRAX.
-(2025).
-SKYTRAX. https://www.airlinequality.com/review-pages/a-z-airline-reviews/
+Skytrax.
+(2025). *A-Z Airline Reviews*.
+Retrieved from [https://www.airlinequality.com/review-pages/a-z-airline-reviews/](https://www.airlinequality.com/review-pages/a-z-airline-reviews/)

 ## 🛠️ Tools Used